act-rules/act-rules.github.io/_rules/focusable-no-keyboard-trap-80af7b.md

 #### Passed Example 3

-This [focusable][] element does not create a trap for keyboard navigation.
+This element is made [focusable][] by the `tabindex` attribute, even if it is not part of the sequential focus navigation.
+It does not create a trap for keyboard navigation.

 ```html
 <div tabindex="-1">Text</div>